Sort Test Manifold¶

 Models are presented with collections of unsorted words and must sort them alphabetically in a case-insensitive manner.
 The task requires lexicographic ordering, case normalization, and format transformation while handling distractors in the form of mixed-case words and potential duplications that increase cognitive complexity.

-Key Features: - Lexicographic Ordering: Sorting words alphabetically regardless of case - Case Normalization: Converting all output to lowercase for consistency - Format Transformation: Converting space-separated input to newline-separated output - Dictionary Sampling: Using real dictionary words for realistic vocabulary - Run-Length Control: Selecting consecutive dictionary segments for coherent word groups - Case Mutation: Random case transformations to test case-insensitive sorting - Word Duplication: Controlled repetition of words to increase processing complexity - Uniqueness Validation: Ensuring generated test cases are distinct
+Key Features: - Mechanical Difficulty Control: Explicit control over normalization to isolate string processing failures - Lexicographic Ordering: Sorting words alphabetically regardless of case - Case Normalization: Converting all output to lowercase for consistency - Symbol Filtering: Optional removal of non-alphabetic characters (hyphens, apostrophes) - Format Transformation: Converting space-separated input to newline-separated output - Dictionary Sampling: Using real dictionary words with realistic punctuation - Run-Length Control: Selecting consecutive dictionary segments for coherent word groups - Case Mutation: Random case transformations to test case-insensitive sorting (when enabled) - Word Duplication: Controlled repetition of words to increase processing complexity - Uniqueness Validation: Ensuring generated test cases are distinct

 Test Case Generation¶